awsdocs/amazon-cloudwatch-user-guide/doc_source/AlarmThatSendsEmail.md

 ## Common Features of CloudWatch Alarms<a name="common-features-of-alarms"></a>

 The following features apply to all CloudWatch alarms:
-+ You can create up to 5000 alarms per region per AWS account\.
++ You can create up to 5000 alarms per Region per AWS account\.
 To create or update an alarm, you use the `PutMetricAlarm` API action \(`mon-put-metric-alarm` command\)\.
 + Alarm names must contain only ASCII characters\.
 + You can list any or all of the currently configured alarms, and list any alarms in a particular state using `DescribeAlarms` \(`mon-describe-alarms`\)\.
 You can further filter the list by time range\.
 + You can disable and enable alarms by using `DisableAlarmActions` and `EnableAlarmActions` \(`mon-disable-alarm-actions` and `mon-enable-alarm-actions`\)\.
 + You can test an alarm by setting it to any state using `SetAlarmState` \(`mon-set-alarm-state`\)\.
 This temporary state change lasts only until the next alarm comparison occurs\.
 + You can create an alarm using `PutMetricAlarm` \(`mon-put-metric-alarm`\) before you've created a custom metric\.
 For the alarm to be valid, you must include all of the dimensions for the custom metric in addition to the metric namespace and metric name in the alarm definition\.
 + You can view an alarm's history using `DescribeAlarmHistory` \(`mon-describe-alarm-history`\)\.
 CloudWatch preserves alarm history for two weeks\.
 Each state transition is marked with a unique timestamp\.
 In rare cases, your history might show more than one notification for a state change\.
 The timestamp enables you to confirm unique state changes\.
-+ The number of evaluation periods for an alarm multiplied by the length of each evaluation period cannot exceed one day\.
++ The number of evaluation periods for an alarm multiplied by the length of each evaluation period can't exceed one day\.

 **Note**
-Some AWS resources do not send metric data to CloudWatch under certain conditions\.
+Some AWS resources don't send metric data to CloudWatch under certain conditions\.
-For example, Amazon EBS may not send metric data for an available volume that is not attached to an Amazon EC2 instance, because there is no metric activity to be monitored for that volume\.
-If you have an alarm set for such a metric, you may notice its state change to Insufficient Data\.
-This may indicate that your resource is inactive, and may not necessarily mean that there is a problem\.
+For example, Amazon EBS might not send metric data for an available volume that is not attached to an Amazon EC2 instance, because there is no metric activity to be monitored for that volume\.
+If you have an alarm set for such a metric, you might notice its state change to `INSUFFICIENT_DATA`\.
+This might indicate that your resource is inactive, and might not necessarily mean that there is a problem\.